Thornam/Timeseries_Transformer/README.md

 ## Presentation
 The paper creates a model based on the Transformer from the paper by Vaswani et al., 2017 and alternates it for time series data.
+The Transformer model as be presented as follows:

 ![Image of the Transformer Model](/Images/Transformer_model.png "Transformer model")